-Custom intent audiences allow you to define and reach the ideal audience for your Display campaigns.
+Auto-created custom intent audiences allow you to define and reach the ideal audience for your Display campaigns.
 You can use custom intent audiences to segment your ad groups for a specific vertical or landing page.
-You can use auto-created segments, or define your own audience by entering in-market keywords, URLs and apps related to products and services that your ideal customer is researching across sites and apps.Learn more about custom intent audiences

 For now, auto-created audiences are available in English, German, Japanese, Spanish, Russian, Portuguese, French, and Italian.
 Check back for updates.
 New languages will be added over time.

 Your data segments (formerly known as remarketing)

 You can also reach people who have already engaged with your company’s products and services, including past visitors to a website, mobile app, videos, or customers who have given you their contact information.
 Learn more about your data segment.
 Your data segments include:

 - People who’ve visited your website or apps.

 - Customers who have shared information with you.
 This online and offline data can help you reach and re-engage your customers across Search, Shopping, Gmail, YouTube, and Display.